myrrlyn/oeuvre/aurbis-1-musical.md

 tags:
 - apocrypha
 - metaphysics
+intro-music:
+  src: ./music/Sunshine - Adagio in D Minor.mp3
+  title: "Adagio in D Minor (Bombastic), Sunshine"
+  repeat: true
+outro-music:
+  src: ./music/Passion - It Is Accomplished.mp3
+  title: "It Is Accomplished, The Last Temptation of Christ"
 about: >
   This is probably the text for which I am most well known.
 Which is somewhat ironic, since I set out to be the Orc guy and am not a music theorist.
 Despite